Logo of the website

 Both brokers will let you trade from your desktop and your mobile phone.
 And they both have different applications.

 We should also talk about a few advanced features.
-Both brokers will give you access to margin loans if you need leverage.
-Interactive Brokers allows you to buy fractional shares, while Swissquote does not have this feature.
-I do not think it is a big deal, but some people like to have access to fractional shares.
+Both brokers will provide you with access to margin loans if you require leverage and both brokers allow you to buy fractional shares.

 Both Swissquote and Interactive Brokers should have all the features you need to invest in the stock market.